-As the Director of Big Data and Data Science at Pythian, I often get questions from clients about the many solutions available to them to address their big data needs.
+As a solutions architect at Pythian, I often get questions from clients about the many solutions available to them to address their big data needs.
 Between Hadoop, cloud-based, and hybrid solutions, finding the best option for their unique needs can be a daunting challenge.

 Sometimes Hadoop is the answer, and sometimes a cloud solution is a better fit.
 Determining the right direction requires us to consider multiple factors including the specific need, use case(s), budget, available resources within the organization and data volume, to name a few.

 With this post, I’m going to try to answer some of the most common questions presented to us by clients, including: At what point is big data big enough to require a system like Hadoop?
+At what point is it wise to run big data workloads on the cloud?
 What are its limitations?
 How does it compare to cloud?
 And can you run Hadoop on the cloud?

 Hadoop is ideal for batch processing terabyte to petabyte scale.
 Because Hadoop can store and process any type of data, from plain text files to binary files like images, or different versions of data collected over time, it’s ideal if your use case requires you to store large volumes of unstructured data.

 On the surface, it appears to be a cost-effective way to handle these big data workloads because it uses commodity clusters, and can scale from a single cluster to thousands of clusters.
 And the software itself is open-source, so it’s free.

 But on the other hand, Hadoop is not a single solution—it’s a framework that requires you to build your data warehouse from the ground up.
 That means your solution can cost a lot of time and require specialized engineering resources.
 But once it’s built, you can continue to scale to suit your needs.

 How Hadoop Has Helped Evolve Big Data In The Cloud